ankeesler/anwork/doc/ARCH.md

 - A **MultiJournaled** is a Journaled that has multiple Journal instances that can be acquired based on a key.
 This key type is implementation specific in order to support all types as a key.

-There are some simple objects provided as base classes for these types.
-These objects are trivial to understand.
-See **BaseJournalEvent** and **BaseJournal**.

-The most complicated type in this package is the **FilteredJournal**.
-It is a Journal that can make itself yield different events depending on a filter applied to another Journal.

 ## Test

 All tests must go in the src/test source set.
 Here are naming conventions for tests.